amodoipeter/newsapi/README.md

 Author [amodoipeter](https://github.com/amodoipeter)

 ## Brief description
-NewsPortal is an Organisational news dissemination application.
+newsapi is an Organisational news dissemination application.
 Users can post news to the general staff or to staff in a specific department.

 ## User Requirements